mickaelbaron/vuejs-polldle-tutorial-src/README.md

 ## Run

-From the root of the project
+From the root of the project, execute this command line:

 ```console
 docker-compose up -d